 As their name suggests, summer internships tend to last the length of your summer break - typically for two or three months.
 Popular with both students and graduates, summer internships last long enough for you to get a taste of the job and gain valuable skills but don't require the commitment of longer programmes.
 To discover the different ways you can use the summer months to your advantage, see summer jobs.

 However, consider the arrangement as a whole in determining your right to pay - work experience should be for your benefit, not the employer's.
-If you're part of the commercial operation of a business, you're likely to be entitled to payment.
+If you're part of the commercial operation of a business, you're entitled to payment.

 Bear in mind that there are exemptions when it comes to pay for interns, such as: